StoneWongRua/TFTP/README.md

 ## Changelog
 - Server
-    - Launches a child process for each file request
+    - Launches a child process for each file request or a thread for each file request
 - Client
+    - Launches a fork for each GET ou PUT
-    - Remote ls (list) all files in given dir
+    - Remote ls (list) all files in given dir, using forks
-    - Remote mget (multiple get) - retrieves every file in the given dir
+    - Remote mget (multiple get) - retrieves every file in the given dir, using forks
     - Elapsed time in microseconds

 ## Initial functionalities